 Meetings are held at Westmoor Park on the second Thursday of the month.
 There are no meetings in July and August.
 All meetings and outings are open to members and the general public.
 New members are especially welcome.
 Refreshments are served but please bring your own coffee mug.

 View Larger Map_

-Hike Penwood State Park, Sunday 8/10 10am (Simsbury, CT)
+Hike Penwood State Park, Saturday 10/31 10am (Simsbury, CT)

-Please RSVP yes only by 8/9.
-Email me here If you say YES and change your mind, please let me know in case you were the only one so I can hike nearer home instead.
-You can mapquest/GPS Stafford Street and Hartford Road intersection in Simsbury, CT for a close site to park entrance.
+Meet at the parking lot just off the Rte.
+185 park entrance.
+Please RSVP yes only by 10/30 to email@example.com If you say YES and change your mind, please let me know so I can hike nearer home instead.
+You can mapquest/GPS Stafford Street and Hartford Road intersection in Simsbury, CT for a site close to park entrance.

 Directions: Rte.
 91 to exit 35B, Rte.
 218 west.
 Take 218 until you reach Rte.
 189 north in Bloomfield.
 Turn right onto Rte.
 189 and continue north to Rte.
 178. Turn left onto 178 proceed to end where it intersects with Rte.
 185. Turn right onto Rte.
 185. Ahead about a mile on the right is park entrance.